-(21) Primary PCI operator means a physician who performs primary PCI services.
+Primary PCI operator means a physician who performs primary PCI services.

-(22) Proposed service area means the zip code areas from which the applicant expects to draw patients for cardiac surgery, when a new cardiac surgery program is proposed, or the zip code areas from which the applicant expects to draw patients for percutaneous coronary intervention procedures, when an applicant proposes to add an elective or primary PCI program.

-(23) Rating cycle means the time period used by the Society of Thoracic Surgeons to assign a star rating to hospitals participating in the STS-ACSD.
+- (23) Proposed service area means the zip code areas from which the applicant expects to draw patients for eardiaeopen heart surgery, when a new cardiac surgery program is proposed, or the zip code areas from which the applicant expects to draw patients for percutaneous coronary intervention procedures, when an applicant proposes to add an elective or primary PCI program. - (24) Rating cycle means the time period used by the Society of Thoracic Surgeons to assign a star rating to hospitals participating in the STS-ACSD.
 Currently, the STS-ACSD composite rating for CABG for a cardiac surgery program is based on rolling 12-month periods that overlap by six months with the prior rating cycle.

-(24) Rural area means a jurisdiction where at least two-thirds of the census tracts are classified as rural by the federal Office of Rural Health Policy (ORHP).

-(25) Service area means the zip code areas from which the greatest number of patient reside, which when ordered from largest to smallest, compromise the top 85 percent of patients who received a specific type of cardiovascular services at a hospital, either cardiac surgery, primary PCI, or elective PCI services, for the most recent 12 month period of data available.

-(26) ST-segment elevation myocardial infarction (STEMI) means a heart attack in which there is cardiac muscle damage resulting from an acute interruption of blood supply to a part of the heart and can be demonstrated by a change of ST-segment elevation on an electrocardiogram.

-(27) Suboptimal therapy for STEMI means therapy other than primary PCI because STEMI is not available rather than because the patient's condition requires other medical treatment instead.

-(28) Thrombolysis in myocardial infarction (TIMI) flow means the scoring system from zero to three referring to levels of coronary blood flow assessed during percuataneous coronary angioplasty.
+- (25) Rural area means a jurisdiction where at least two-thirds of the census tracts are classified as rural by the federal Office of Rural Health Policy (ORHP). - (26) Service area means the zip code areas from which the greatest number of patient reside, which when ordered from largest to smallest, compromise the top 85 percent of patients who received a specific type of cardiovascular services at a hospital, either cardiacopen heart surgery, primary PCI, or elective PCI services, for the most recent 12 month period of data available. - (27) STEMI is an acronym for ST-segment elevation myocardial infarction (STEMI) means a heart attack in which there is cardiac muscle damage resulting from an acute interruption of blood supply to a part of the heart and can be demonstrated by a change of ST-segment elevation on an electrocardiogram is used to identify this type of myocardial infarction. - (28) Suboptimal therapy for STEMI means therapy other than primary PCI because STEMI is not available rather than because the patient's condition requires other medical treatment instead. - zero to three referring to levels of coronary blood flow assessed during percuataneous coronary angioplasty.
 TIMI 0 flow (no perfusion) refers to the absence of any antegrade flow beyond a coronary occlusion.
 TIMI 1 flow (penetration without perfusion) is faint antegrade coronary flow beyond the occlusion, with incomplete filling of the distal coronary bed.
 TIMI 2 flow (partial reperfusion) is delayed or sluggish antegrade flow with complete filling of the distal territory.
 TIMI 3 flow is normal flow which fills the distal coronary bed completely.